-Students who receive an incomplete grade "I" and who do not satisfactorily complete the required work to remove the incomplete from their record, will receive the otherwise earned letter grade (normally an "F").
+Students who receive an incomplete grade "I" and who do not satisfactorily complete the required work to remove the incomplete from their record within two weeks of the end of the term, will receive the otherwise earned letter grade (normally an "F").
 Students earning a grade of "F" in any course must repeat the course satisfactorily prior to graduation.
 All repetitions of an academic area require prior approval from the Director of the school.
-If a course is repeated, the last earned grade will substitute for the prior grade.
-Students who withdraw or have been dismissed from the program are considered to have terminated from the school and may be considered for reentry only after the Director's approval.
+Students who withdraw or have been dismissed from the program are considered to have terminated from the school and may be considered for re-entry only after the Director's approval.

-ACADEMIC/ATTENDANCE WITHDRAWAL
+ACADEMIC/ ATTENDANCE WITHDRAWAL

 A student who is dropped from the program due to not meeting the academic progress policy will receive a letter grade "WA".
-If the student is dropped due to not maintaining satisfactory attendance, the student will receive a letter grade "W".
+If the student is dropped due to not maintaining satisfactory attendance, the student will receive a letter grade of "W".
+Within two weeks of the end of the term attended, the "WA" and/or "W" grade will be changed to an "F" and the course must be repeated.

-SATISFACTORY/UNSATISFACTORY
+SATISFACTORY/ UNSATISFACTORY